RavenCutie21/Voice-Changer-Settings/README.md

 mine goes in the startup folder since i want it to be running the moment i turn my computer on. to do so press win+e, control+L, type startup, press enter if you want it to appear in your windows start menu go back on folder by clicking the programs section in the top bar, and put the file there, or just put it on your desktop.

 # Congratulations you should have a working setup with some good optimizations!
-any other stuff you have issues with ask AI Hub's discord server but it should be fully explained here unless its a weird issue.
+any other stuff you have issues with ask [AI Hub's discord server](https://discord.gg/aihub) but it should be covered in this guide unless its a weird issue.

 # this section doesnt refer to the voice changer but can help for lessening FPS drops in game